AveroLLC/reporting-api-exercise/README.md

      Employee Gross Sales = $13 + $7

      Employee Gross Sales = $20

-## Exercise
+## Exercise Requirements:
 - Extract all data from the POS API.
 [POS API Documentation](#pos-api-documentation)
     - The api endpoints are documented below.
     - There are a fixed number of businesses with a fixed number of menu items, employees, labor entries, checks and ordered items.
-    - You will need to persist this data in a database of persistence layer of your choice.
+    - You will need to persist this data in a database or persistence layer of your choice.

-- You will need to develop a model for reporting and aggregation.
+- Develop a model for reporting and aggregation.
-  The [report types](#report-types) that you will need to calculate are provided above along with the corresponding formula for calculating it.
+    - The [report types](#report-types) that you will need to calculate are provided above along with the corresponding formula for calculating it.
 [Report Types](#report-types)

-API users will be consuming your Reporting API to build our reporting dashboard.
+    - API consumers will use your Reporting API to build their reporting dashboard.

-- You will need to develop the http Reporting API which is documented below.
+- Develop the http Reporting API which is documented below.
 [Reporting API Documentation](#reporting-data-api-documentation)
     - Some Assertions
         - Each business has a ```hours``` property and is open every day.
 All checks and labor will be within these business hours.
         - Each check is associated with one and only one business and employee.